 Clinical nutrition means that we use food as medicine.
 Food is medicine (nutritional therapy) when we feed a natural diet to correct a nutritional deficiency or when we use specific supplements to nourish sick organs or glands.
 Food is also medicine when we use supplements for detoxification.

 Nutritional disease is more common than we realize.
 One reason for this is that we have been feeding our animals processed (packaged) foods instead of whole, fresh foods.
 Processed foods are almost always deficient and/or unbalanced and/or contain toxins.
-Another kind of nutritional disease is food intolerance, which develops because of genetically modified foods, unbalanced GI flora, lack of digestive enzymes, etc. Chemical and heavy metal toxins result in mineral deficiency and contribute to many of the diseases we see.
-Nutritional therapy is beneficial in each of these cases.
+Another kind of nutritional disease is food intolerance, which develops because of damage to the GI tract, unbalanced GI flora, lack of digestive enzymes, etc. Chemical and heavy metal toxins contribute to most of the diseases we see in our patients and nutritional therapy is our treatment of choice.

 How does it work?